COVID-19 Vaccine FAQs

-All COVID-19 vaccinations approved for use in Australia are safe and effective.
+All COVID-19 vaccinations, including the AstraZeneca COVID-19 vaccine, approved for use in Australia are safe and effective.

 Before a COVID-19 vaccine can be approved for use in Australia, it must undergo the rigorous assessment and approval processes of the Australian Therapeutic Goods Administration (TGA).
 This includes assessment of the vaccine’s safety, quality and effectiveness.

-The AstraZeneca / University of Oxford vaccine is about 62 – 74% effective at preventing people from getting sick with COVID-19, based on clinical trials and information from regulators.
+Based on clinical trials and information from regulators, the AstraZeneca COVID-19 vaccine is about 62 – 74% effective at preventing people from getting sick with COVID-19.

-Initial clinical trial data for both the Pfizer and AstraZeneca vaccines suggest very good protection (possibly close to 100%) against severe COVID-19.
+Clinical trial data also suggests very good protection (possibly close to 100%) against severe COVID-19.

 Will the COVID vaccine be effective on any new strains of the virus?